ellinorsvalberg/di-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
-(If the app does not work in Safari, try it in Chrome)
+(If the app does not work in Safari, try it in Chrome).
+If you're having troubles in chrome, try adding a web browser plugin that allows you to send cross-domain requests.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.